 Once confident in the basics of designing and researching you’ll then be given a project to complete in order to bring your research and design skills to production level.
 During this project you'll gain an understanding of technical terminology.

 The course includes:

 - Range building

 Drawing and presentation will be covered in a series of technical workshops.
 This is a design course and doesn't involve footwear construction.
-In order to get the most out of the course, some independent study outside of the course hours may be required.

 Beginners.
 You should have an interest in the subject area and a desire to learn but no previous experience is required.

 Please note: This course is for students aged 18 and older.Booking:

 Your course place is confirmed once you have booked online or via the phone using a credit or debit card.
 There is no deadline for booking.
 Places are offered on a first come, first served basis, and all courses have a maximum number of students.
 We suggest you book early to avoid disappointment.

 London College of Fashion joined forces with the world-renowned Cordwainers College in 2000, forming a union of unique specialist expertise in footwear and accessories.
 This collaboration has broadened LCF’s portfolio of specialist courses and since its formation has trained some of London’s most interesting shoe designers.